 Farmers Maximise Digestate Biofertiliser Value

-Matt Hale, International Sales Manager for HRS Heat Exchangers, explains how innovations in heating, pasteurisation and concentration technology can help on-farm AD businesses to thrive in the face of dwindling renewable energy subsidies.
+Matt Hale, International Sales and Marketing Director for HRS Heat Exchangers, explains how innovations in heating, pasteurisation and concentration technology can help on-farm AD businesses to thrive in the face of dwindling renewable energy subsidies.

 The past five years have seen an unprecedented growth in Britain’s anaerobic digestion (AD) sector, with the number of operational plants increasing by over 600 per cent outside of the water sector*.
 Alongside facilities treating food waste, sewage and municipal/commercial waste, there are now 181 AD plants treating a variety of agricultural feedstocks such as manures, slurries and crops**.